New Champion Darwyn’s Black Magic. Many thanks to Welsh Terrier breeder judge, Mrs. Allison Sunderman.

-2025 was a very special year for many reasons including:
+2025 Montgomery County week was very special year for many reasons including:

-1. The famous Morris & Essex KC, only held every 5 years, was part of the 2025 Montgomery week of shows
+1. The famous Morris & Essex KC, only held every 5 years, was part of the 2025 Montgomery week of shows, and 2025 was an extra WTCA Specialty (Draco was Winners Dog and Maddie won Award of Merit!);

-2. Multiple Best in Show dogs from other countries were competing in the classes for Winners Dog every day given how special 2025 was.
+2. Multiple Best in Show Welsh Terriers from other countries were competing in the classes for Winners Dog;

 3. There were 2 official WTCA breed specialties held, Morris & Essex and the National on Montgomery Day